-In Volume 42, Number 64, dated April 1, 2016 of the Florida Administrative Register, a fixed need pool of zero was published for additional pediatric cardiac catheterization programs in Service Planning Area 2 for the July 2018 planning horizon.
-The applicant states that it is not responding to published need-the proposed project is intended to replace the current pediatric cardiac catheterization program at Wolfson.
+In Volume 42, Number 64, dated April 1, 2016 of the Florida Administrative Register, a fixed need pool of zero was published for additional pediatric open heart surgery programs in Service Planning Area 2 for the July 2018 planning horizon.

-As of April 1, 2016, PCCSPA 2 had one independent operational and one shared operational pediatric cardiac catheterization program.
-The applicant is applying to delicense the pediatric cardiac catheterization program at BMCJ and simultaneously reestablish that same program at WCHJ.
-The proposed project will not change the total inventory of pediatric cardiac catheterization programs in the service area.
+As of April 1, 2016, POHSPA 2 had one independent operational and one shared operational pediatric OHS program.
+The applicant is applying to delicense the pediatric OHS program at BMCJ and simultaneously reestablish that same program at WCHJ.
+The proposed project will not change the total inventory of pediatric open heart surgery programs in the service area.

-- b.
+b.
 In addition to the published zero fixed need pool, Ch.
-59C-1.032, Florida Administrative Code, outlines the criteria currently in effect for evaluating applications for pediatric cardiac catheterization programs and standards which cardiac catheterization programs must follow: - 1.
-Pediatric cardiac catheterization programs shall be established on a regional basis.
-A new pediatric cardiac catheterization program shall not normally be approved unless the number of live births in the service planning area, minus the number of existing and approved programs multiplied by 30,000, is at or exceeds 30,000.
+59C-1.033, Florida Administrative Code, outlines the criteria currently in effect for evaluating applications for pediatric open heart surgery programs and standards which pediatric open heart surgery programs must follow:

+1. Pediatric open heart surgery programs shall be established on a regional basis.
+A new pediatric open heart surgery program shall not normally be approved unless the number of live births in the service planning area, minus the number of existing and approved programs multiplied by 30,000, is at or exceeds 30,000.

-PCCSPA 2 consists of Districts 3 and 4.
+POHSPA 2 consists of Districts 3 and 4.
 The following table shows the number of live births by county in Districts 3 and 4.